ualib/agda-algebras/terms.lagda.rst

 Compatibility of homs and terms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this section we present the formal proof of the fact that homomorphisms commute with terms.
-More precisely, if A and B are S-algebras, h : A → B a homomorphism, and t a term in the language of S, then for all a : X → ∣ A ∣ we have :math:`h (t^A a) = t^B (h ∘ a)`.
+More precisely, if 𝑨 and 𝑩 are 𝑆-algebras, h : 𝑨 → 𝑩 a homomorphism, and t a term in the language of 𝑆, then for all a : X → ∣ 𝑨 ∣ we have :math:`h (t^𝑨 a) = t^𝑩 (h ∘ a)`.

 .. _obs 11 in agda: